WEHI-RCPStudentInternship/WEHI-RCPStudentInternship.github.io/faq.md

 You can confirm the breaks via [the Public and WEHI holidays on Catalyst](https://wehieduau.sharepoint.com/sites/payandleave/SitePages/Public-and-Institute-holidays.aspx).

-## What do I need to do for my final presentation and the fast-track report
+## What do I need to do for the team's final presentation and the team's fast-track report

-The final presentation and fast-track report are due on the last week of the internship.
+The final presentation and fast-track report are group projects and are due on the last week of the internship.
 They are usually done at the same time as the regular weekly project meeting.

 ### Early Drafts